KFlone5/GhbdtnFix/README.md

 - Convert entire selection to lowercase
 - Convert entire selection to UPPERCASE

+## Note
+If youre using NON CLI version.
+Press "CTRL + ALT + Q" to terminate GhbdtnFix.
+Or you can terminate it in task manager by searching "GhbdtnFix" there.
+Note that this utility uses WinAPI which means it works onyl in Windows

 ## Features & Default Hotkeys

 | Action                              | Default Hotkey         | Example Before → After                              |